 Travelling in the A7 Sportback is a delight thanks to supreme refinement, amazing sound insulation and a smooth ride.
 It also handles very well with great grip - especially so in the quattro four-wheel drive models - and impressive poise in corners.
 It may look like an A8 from the front but it's based on a new chassis which is used in the latest A6.

 The A7 Sportback also features Audi's best engines, all of which offer strong performance with good economy, helped by an automatic stop/start system.
-The 3.0 TDI with 204bhp is amazingly efficient with a claimed average economy figure of 53.3mpg and CO2 emissions of just 139g/km yet still has plenty of pace when needed.
-It's also available with a more powerful 3.0 TDI with quattro plus naturally aspirated 204bhp 2.8-litre FSI and supercharged 300bhp 3.0-litre TFSI petrol engines.
+The 3.0 TDI is impressively efficient given its size yet still has plenty of pace when needed.

 Some people may ask why the A7 Sportback is needed when there's already the luxury A8, the A6 range and the A5 Sportback in the Audi line-up.
 However it does offer something genuinely different to existing models and for those who like to have something that's not quite run of the mill, but still offers luxury and quality, the A7 Sportback is spot on.